sfischer13/awesome-guitar/contributing.md

 4. You can start editing the text of the file in the in-browser editor.
 Make sure you follow guidelines above.
 You can use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
 5. Say why you're proposing the changes, and then click on "Propose file change".
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!

-### Updating your Pull Request

-Sometimes, we will ask you to edit your Pull Request before it is included.
-If you're not sure how to do that, [here is a guide](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md) on how to update your Pull Request so that we can merge it.